IshmaelRogers/RobotKinematics/MSR.md

 3. Artificial intelligence

-My time as a student in Udacity's Robotics Software Engineering Nanodegree program has drastically increased my knowledfe in artificial intelligence.
+My time as a student in Udacity's Robotics Software Engineering Nanodegree (RoboND) program has drastically increased my knowledfe in artificial intelligence.
 This is an ever changing field, therefore my goal is to always take advantage of opportunities to stay current with the technology.
 This idea is apart of the "life long student" mantra; learn more and more everyday, and contribute in the future.
 I'd like to one day revolutionize the field of artificial intelligence.

 4. Prosthetics device